Mexico Field Trips, February and March 1980

 was so late when we got back that (a) we couldn’t get anything to

-sleep & leave early next day for PALENQUE.
+sleep and leave early next day for Palenque.

 FRIDAY